netrisai/docs/tutorials/gcp-deploy-softgate.rst

 2. Take note of the Internal IP range associated with the relevant region.
 3. In Netris Controller, go to the "IPAM" section under the "Net" tab.
 4. Click the "+ Add" button located at the top-right corner.
-5. Enter the region Internal IP range into the "Prefix" field for the new subnet.
+5. Enter the region's Internal IP range into the "Prefix" field for the new subnet.
 For example, if your Internal IP range is "10.150.0.0/20", enter that value.
 6. Type a descriptive name for the subnet.
 7. From the "Tenant" dropdown menu, select the desired tenant name.
 8. From the "Type" dropdown menu, select "Subnet".